danialafridi1/danialafridi1/README.md

 # Danial Afridi
-**Backend Engineer | Full-Stack Developer | Technology Enthusiast**
+**Backend Engineer | Technology Enthusiast**

 ---

 ## Professional Overview

-Senior Backend Developer at Softex Solutions with comprehensive expertise in server-side architecture and full-stack development.
+Backend Developer at IR Solution with comprehensive expertise in server-side architecture and application development.
 Graduated from Hamdard University, Islamabad, with a proven track record of delivering scalable applications and innovative solutions.

 **Current Focus:** Developing enterprise-grade cloud storage solutions with advanced file management capabilities, leveraging modern backend technologies for optimal performance and scalability.